Fudgy brownies are infused with culinary grade lavender and white chocolate chunks making these White Chocolate Lavender Brownies the ultimate treat!

 Other treat recipes to check out!

 - Blueberry Lavender Creme Brulee

 - Brownie Cake

 If you made this recipe tag Wanda Baker on Instagram and hashtag it #bakersbeans or #wandabaker

 - ½ cup white chocolate pieces or small chunks

 - 1 cup flour

-- ¼ tsp Salt
+- 1/4 tsp salt

-- Preheat the oven to 350F.
+- Preheat the oven to 350 F.

 - In a double boiler or bowl over pot with simmering water melt butter and semisweet chocolate.
 Remove from heat and let cool 5-10 minutes.

 - Line an 8 inch greased baking pan with parchment or foil and ensure it extends over opposite edges.
 Add batter and bake for 25 minutes or until tester comes out clean.
 Let cool in pan.